cryzed/Amby/README.md

 `$ ./amby <bridge_address> <lights> --username <username>`

+A sample invocation might look like this:

+`$ ./amby 192.168.0.75 1 2 -i 0.1 -u 5cD432afGbApMvn68xoCardNCcDKfNKejuByuZkU`

 If initially no Philips Hue Bridge username is specified (omit `-u/--username`), the script will prompt you to create one.
 You can then use the generated username in subsequent invocations.
 Use the